jamescherti/jc-gentoo-portage/README.md

 ## Prerequisites

 Before installing, ensure your system is set to the compatible 23.0 systemd desktop profile:

 ```bash
 eselect profile set default/linux/amd64/23.0/desktop/systemd
 ```

 ## Installation

-Here's how to install James Cherti's portage in a new Gentoo installation:

 1. Install requirements:
    ```